dumith-eranga/talks/tdd-why-bother/narration.md

 I recently came across the **14th Annual State of Agile Report**.
 It has good insights based on some key statistics from surveys.
 In page 12 of the report, they talk about adoption of different engineering practices.
 67% of the people who responsed said they do unit testing but only a 30% of the people are following TDD.

 What do you think could be the reasons?
-Let me leave it for you to ponder.

 ---